arshed404/ARSHED-SPARK-INTERN/README.md

 21/08/20 : Proper coloring and understanding of coloring in logo 22/08/23 : Designing the replica of our Gmail home page.
 26/08/23 : Introduction to figma application and designing a model in that .
+28/08/23 : Using pluggings tool in figma and how to present a real time project!.